The overview effect (also known as orbital perspective) blew my mind when I first learned about it.

-Then I came across Carl Sagan’s famous reflections on the “pale blue dot” photo taken by the Voyager 1 space probe from 3.7 billion miles away — which I listed as one of my 18 uncommon stats to set your 2018 perspective.
+Then I came across Carl Sagan’s famous reflections on the “pale blue dot” photo taken by the Voyager 1 space probe from 3.7 billion miles away.

 Many astronauts and pilots have experienced the overview effect over the years.
-The term “overview effect” was created by Frank White in the 1970s while flying in an airplane (emphasis added):
+The term “overview effect” was created by Frank White in the 1970s while flying in an airplane:

 While there are many great quotes from past astronauts, this one from Edgar Mitchell is a personal favorite:

-The 20-minute video below showcases and describes the overview effect—it should be required watching for all of us on Earth:
+This 20-minute video showcases and describes the overview effect—it should be required watching for all of us on Earth.

 The Overview Effect in Action Today

 Ron Garan was a NASA astronaut who left his dream job to to share the unique perspective of this effect full time.
 Instead of the overview effect, he refers to it as the “orbital perspective.”
 He believes it can have “profound, positive effects on the trajectory of our global society and our world” and wants “to communicate the transformative power of acquiring a big picture and long-term perspective of our planet.”